ksu-cs-textbooks/cis301/content/4-chapter/4_2-andRules.md

 We can read the justification `∧e1 1` as: AND-elimination 1 from line 1, or "take the AND statement on line 1 and extract its first (left) side".

-Here is a simple example showing the syntax of the `∧e2` rule in Logika:
+Here is a simple example showing the syntax of the `∧e2` rule:

 ```text
 p ∧ q ⊢ q